And I told you all earlier in the program what would be the reaction.

 Employees, you can't.

-They'd be victims.
+They'd be a victim.

 Same thing now with your printer.